OHI-Science/bhi-1.0-archive/baltic2015/prep/CW/secchi/secchi_prep.md

 [Fleming-Lehtinen and Laamanen.
 2012.
 Long-term changes in Secchi depth and the role of phytoplankton in explaining light attenuation in the Baltic Sea.
 Estuarine, Coastal, and Shelf Science 102-103:1-10](http://www.sciencedirect.com/science/article/pii/S0272771412000418)

+[EUTRO-OPER](http://helcom.fi/helcom-at-work/projects/eutro-oper/) Making HELCOM Eutrophication Assessments operational.
+Check here for HELCOM status calculations and assessment.
+Included on this page is a link to the [Eutrophication Assessment Manual](http://helcom.fi/Documents/Eutrophication%20assessment%20manual.pdf)

 2. Secchi Data
 --------------